California Driver Handbook - Driver Readiness

 - Mix medications, unless directed by your physician.

 - Mix alcohol with your medications (prescribed or over-the-counter).

 Health And Emotions

 Your personality affects the way you drive.
 Do not let your emotions interfere with safe driving.
-Use all of your good judgment, common sense, and courtesy when you drive.
-Follow all the recommended safe driving rules.
+Use your good judgment, common sense, and courtesy when you drive.
+Follow the recommended safe driving rules.

 Conditions Physicians Must Report

 Physicians and surgeons are required to report patients at least 14 years old and older who are diagnosed as having lapses of consciousness, Alzheimer’s disease, or related disorders (California Health & Safety Code [CHSC] §103900).